gaitaldawamneh/jira-clone/README.md

    - typeorm functions take the type of typeorm classes that are extend the BaseEntity and return Promise<InstanceType<T>>
    - at the end of each typeorm function there is a validateAndSaveEntity function that takes instance as InstanceType<T>
    - the validateAndSaveEntity gets the validation object be knowing the instance.constructor.name.
-   - then the generateErrors takes either the data instance that is instance of (type of BaseEntitiy) and the Constructor.validations that is taken from the entities typeorm object array
+   - then the generateErrors takes either the data instance that is instance of (type of BaseEntitiy) and the Constructor.validations that is taken from the entities typeorm object array(validators)
+   -